kops-astra/demo/README.md

 New edits for diff tool

-New edits to branch UPDATES
+Another very bad update, to irritate